On the acceptable elements: Introduction

 \section{Introduction}

 Let $F$ be a finite field extension of $\QQ_p$ and $L$ be the completion of the maximal unramified extension of $F$.
 Let $G$ be a connected reductive algebraic group over $F$ and $\s$ be the Frobenius morphism.
 We denote by $B(G)$ the set of $\s$-conjugacy classes of $G(L)$.
 The set $B(G)$ is classified by Kottwitz in \cite{Ko1} and \cite{Ko2}.
-This classification generalize the Dieudonn\'e-Manin classification of isocrystals by their Newton polygons.
+This classification generalizes the Dieudonn\'e-Manin classification of isocrystals by their Newton polygons.

-Let $\tW$ be the Iwahori-Weyl group of $G$.
-Let $\{\mu\}$ be a conjugacy class of characters of $G$ defined over $L$.
-Let $\Adm(\mu) \subset \tW$ be the admissible subset of $\tW$ (\cite{KR1}) and $B(G, \mu)$ be the finite subset of $B(G)$ defined by the group-theoretic version of Mazur's theorem \cite[\S 6]{Ko2}.
+Let $\tW$ be the Iwahori-Weyl group of $G$ over $L$.
+Let $\{\mu\}$ be a geometric conjugacy class of cocharacters of $G$.
+Let $\Adm(\{\mu\}) \subseteq \tW$ be the admissible subset of $\tW$ (\cite{R:guide} and \cite{KR1}) and $B(G, \{\mu\})$ be the finite subset of $B(G)$ defined by the group-theoretic version of Mazur's theorem \cite[\S 6]{Ko2}.

 The main result of this paper is as follows.